How to Get a New Agent Productive in Their First Week

 - Add a clear buyer description (budget ceiling, preferred neighborhoods, deal breakers)

-- Curate five listings that actually match the brief
+- Curate five listings that match the brief

 - Share the portfolio and ask the buyer to mark Interested / Rejected directly